stefanbc/rubypassport/README.md

 ### Printing & Export

 - **Precise Print Preview**: Generate a print-ready page with multiple photos tiled to exact physical dimensions.
-- **Auto-Fit to 10x15cm**: Automatically arrange the maximum number of photos to fit on a standard 10x15 cm (4x6 inch) photo paper sheet.
 - **Download Image**: Save the final photo with a dynamic, descriptive filename.
 - **Personalization**: Optionally add a person's name to be used in filenames and print preview titles.